AshBC91/CCC-projects-portfolio/CSCS1240_PS/classHousing/README.md

 # Class Housing Information

-This was my final project for the semester.
+This was the final project of the semester.
 I de